kjaitken/git_repo/README.md

     ./finally.sh Parking_Tags_Data_2020.000.csv

 A prompt will appear after the first analysis, requesting the user to type in a type of parking infraction for which more information on infraction fees and street location is desired.
+Details can be found in the comments of the shell script [finally.sh](https://github.com/kjaitken/git_repo/blob/main/finally.sh).
 Everything else will just run!

 ## ./outputs